• About Flourish Clinic

 Mold is often dismissed as an irritant or allergen, but for many children (24% are genetically susceptible to develop this illness), exposure can trigger a complex immune reaction known as CIRS.
 This isn’t just about sneezing or watery eyes.
 CIRS is a chronic, biotoxin-induced illness that can affect nearly every system in the body—and it’s often misdiagnosed in kids.

-In this blog, we’ll uncover three important mold symptoms in kids to watch for—and why they might be a sign of something more serious.
+In this blog, we’ll outline three important mold symptoms in kids to watch for—and why they might be a sign of something more serious.

 Symptom #1: Persistent Fatigue and Brain Fog